mjanv/roadbook/README.md

 ### Release

 - [x] Code quality is evaluated by Dialyzer
+- [x] A developer documentation can be built from source code
 - [x] Github actions are used to test the quality, run the unit tests and deploy the applications
 - [x] The application can be deployed on Fly.io
 - [x] The application runtime can be monitored using Prometheus/Grafana